kubo39/emtraceroute/README.md

 -m, --max_hops: max size of traceroute hops.

--s, -silent: only show results at the end.
+-s, --silent: only show results at the end.